Peeples is a long-term child abuse survivor who ended up in foster care. Her goal is to inform others about foster care

 I am in favor of foster parents who are in it for the right reasons, and I support payments being made to foster parents to HELP with the cost of foster parenting.
 The problem only comes when foster parents use the money they receive for their personal wants, instead of using the money for the child's needs.
 I fully support the idea that the government should cover the costs of the child's needs, but many states don't even cover half of what parents need to spend on that child.
 I find that sad and disappointing.
 The federal government should do a better job of helping parents cover the needed costs of caring for these left-behind children.

-Where to Find Specific Information on Foster Care Rates
+Links to States' Specific Information on Foster Care Rates

 Here are resources for subsidy rates and general information on the state of foster care in your state.

 Alabama: While the state's website doesn't provide much information, the Alabama Foster and Adoptive Parent Association provides basic rates as well as information on how to begin fostering.

 Alaska: The Alaska Center for Resource Families has a really wonderful online handbook (published in 2015 and updated in 2017) that prospective foster parents can check out for more info on subsidy rates, other financial costs, and state-covered health insurance for foster children.

 Arizona: The Arizona Department of Child Safety offers an in-depth breakdown of subsidies foster parents are eligible for based on the level of care needed for a child.